dellannadavide/creative-social-robots/README.md

 │           └───nodiv                           # S_D
 │           └───norepcost                       # S_R
 │           └───star                            # S
-│   └───classification                          # Results obtained from EFSAR and other 9 EFSs in
+│   └───classification                          # Results obtained from EFS4SAR and other 9 EFSs in
                                                   classifying 15 data sets of activities │
 └───simulation                                  # The modules necessary to run a simulation